 Kumar argues that delaying efforts to meet the new requirements “is actually a lost opportunity.
 Why would you want to exclude the largest minority in the U.S. from being able to participate?
 And that’s what you would be doing by not considering these requirements,” she says.

-This article and podcast were written and produced by FedScoop for, and sponsored by, Deque Systems.
+This podcast was produced by FedScoop and underwritten by Deque Systems.